r0kk3rz/droid-config-f5321/sparse/boot/extracting-README.txt

-Step1: Download the image
+= EXTRACTING SAILFISH X =

+= STEP 1: DOWNLOAD THE IMAGE

-The image name is usually in following format SailfishOS-FLAVOUR-VERSION-DEVICE.zip which you need to download.
+The image name is usually in following format:

-Step2: Extract the image
+SailfishOS-FLAVOUR-VERSION-DEVICE.zip

+which you need to download.

-= WINDOWS 7/8/10 =
+= STEP 2: EXTRACT THE IMAGE =

-Right click the downloaded file and select "Extract All..." then select directory where you want to extract the content and click Extract.

-= Linux =
+= LINUX =

 Following command line extracts the image to the current working directory (pwd):

 $ unzip SailfishOS-FLAVOUR-VERSION-DEVICE.zip

-Step3: Read the flashing-README.txt from the extracted directory for further instructions
+= WINDOWS 7/8/10 =

+Right click the downloaded file and select "Extract All..." then select the directory where you want to extract the content and click Extract.

+Now follow the instructions in flashing-README.txt